Carter County Free Fair

 18. Notebook of fifteen (15) pictures, drawings or photos of birds seen and identified by member and labeled with common name of each.

-19. Self Determined Exhibit.
-Poster must not exceed 14” by 22”.
-See “Self Determined 4-H Wildlife & Fisheries Project Ideas” Oklahoma 4-H Pub.
-3721 (revised) 12/06 for ideas.
-See 4-H Wildlife Project Lit No. 720 “Exhibit Preparation Guidelines Leaders/Member Guide”
+22. Self-Determined Bird Project.
+If poster, must be 14” x 22”.
+If display must not exceed 3’x 4’ (width x depth).
+See “Self-Determined 4-H Wildlife & Fisheries Project Ideas” Oklahoma 4-H Pub. #721 (revised 12/06) for ideas.
+See 4-H Wildlife Project Lit No. 720 “Exhibit Preparation Guidelines Leaders/Members Guide” (revised 12/06) for guidelines.

 4-H WILDFLOWER STUDY

 25. Collection of eighteen (18) Oklahoma wildflowers properly pressed and mounted on wildflower cards.
-Label with common name, flower family and tell location and date collected.
+Label with common name flower family and tell location and date collected.
 Display in a notebook.

 Division 419